Yiyi-philosophy/Linux_lab_2023/README.md

 We hope that file in `src` is like this:

 - `a.txt`

   - Content: "Welcome"
 - `b`

   - Content: "to"
 - `c`

   - Content: "Linux 2023"

 You can use `./test.sh` to vertify your answer.

+If you meet the problem "Permission Denied", use `chmod 755 test.sh` .

 ![1678930749732](image/1678930749732.png)